algorithm-helper/algorithm-helper/content/categories/algorithms/shuffling/introduction.md

 - Unbiased permutation, every permutation is equally likely, which simply says that all of the random outcomes are uniformly distributed.
-- Runs in time proportional to the length of the array, that is, runs in `O(N)` time.
+- Runs in time proportional to the length of the array, that is, runs in $O(N)$ time.
 - In-place, that is, the algorithm does not require auxiliary memory during its operation, but rather elements are changed via swap operations.